Carlswald Issues

 3. Infrastructure:

-Water – we are only at the start of what seems to be a significant water crisis in the City.
+Water – there is a significant water crisis in the City.
 All applications should be paused until this is resolved.

 Electricity – the infrastructure in Carlswald AH is old and we experience a more than acceptable level of unplanned outages due to failing equipment.